hmazhar/hamelot.io/posts/openmp_memory_benchmark.md

 ###The problem:
-I want to write a simple benchmark that takes advantage of two things SSE data structures, and OpenMP Parallelism.
+I want to write a simple benchmark that takes advantage of two things, SSE data structures, and OpenMP Parallelism.
 The SSE code I require for the memory bandwidth test is minimal and can be summarized as follows:

 ####SSE Float4 class: